SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie asks, "What?"

-- The hotel isn't free.
+- "The hotel isn't free."

 Pinkie looks confused and asks, "It's not?"

 I smile up at her.
 "While you don't ask anything for letting me stay, I impose a cost of hosting the hotel for you in exchange.
 And I love paying that fee."

-"Oh, well then I love paying it too."
+"Oh, well then, I love paying it too."

 Pinkie leans down and we kiss.
 My heart flutters as I stare into her beautiful blue eyes.
 I wrap my hooves around her, holding her tight.
-Her faces blushes as we break the kiss and I give her another little kiss on the cheek.
+Her face blushes as we break the kiss and I give her another little kiss on the cheek.

 "What did you want to say to me earlier?"